giampaolo/psutil/docs/index.rst

-     Return threads opened by process as a list of namedtuples including thread id, thread CPU times (user/system) and name. "name" is only available on Linux, on all other platforms this is an empty string.
+     Return threads opened by process as a list of namedtuples including thread id, thread CPU times (user/system) and name. "name" is only available on Linux and BSD, on all other platforms this is an empty string.
      On OpenBSD this method requires root access.

      .. versionchanged:: 3.4.0 added thread name.